kkato/kkato.io/content/about.md

 ---

 Hi!
 My name is Ken 	&#x1F331; \
 I am a database engineer from Japan.
-I am currently working on PostgreSQL on kubernetes.
-I interested in contributing to OSS as well as using it.
+I am currently working on PostgreSQL on kubernetes and in charge of monitoring, aleriting, and logging infrastructure.

 ## Work Experience
 ### Database Engineer @ NTT data (2021/01 - Present)
-- Developing PostgreSQL as a Service on kubernetes and in charge of monitoring & logging infrastructure using Prometheus, Alertmanager, Grafana, Grafana Loki, Thanos.
+- Designing and building monitoring, alerting, and logging infrastructure using Prometheus, Alertmanager, Grafana, Thanos, Grafana Loki
-- Providing PostgreSQL technical support for the mission critical projects.
+- PostgreSQL technical support
-- Contributing to PostgreSQL community: contributing to upstream PostgreSQL developments, talking at the PostgreSQL related conferences.

 ## Education
-- Master of Science in Computer Science from Gerogia Institute of Technology
+- Master of Science in Computer Science @ Gerogia Institute of Technology
-- Bachelor of Science in Physics from Queen's University
+- Bachelor of Science in Physics @ Queen's University

 ## Skill
 - PostgreSQL